ryou398/cs235_lab_code/lab3/Lab_Report_3.md

 1. Created a html page using my first lab report as a template

-2. Added headings, a paragraph (had to convert my list to a coherent one), a link to my github account, an image of my dog, a table, and the form.
+2. Added headings, a paragraph (had to convert my list to a coherent one), a link to my github account, an image, a table, and the form.

-3. I created the img folder under ./static/
+3. I created the img folder under ./static/ and added a photo of my dog.

+4. Used the existing css to play around with different selectors such as: h1, h2, p, form .etc

+5.